ARAVINDAN20/login-model/README.md

 - Aravindan M (URK22AI1026) for their innovative development of Rachel HR Interview Bot.
 - Karunya Institute of Technology and Sciences for supporting this project.
+- NVIDIA for providing advanced AI technologies
+- OpenWebUI community for the interface framework
 - The open-source community for providing the foundational libraries and models used in this project.

 ---
+Built with ❤️ by ARAVINDAN for the NVIDIA and LlamaIndex Developer Contest

 Rachel HR Interview Bot represents a significant advancement in AI-assisted interview preparation.
 By combining cutting-edge NLP techniques, GPU acceleration, and a user-friendly interface, Rachel offers a comprehensive solution for candidates looking to excel in technical HR interviews.
 We hope this tool proves invaluable in your career journey!